sowd/PicoGW/README.md

 The log object in the admin plugin.

-Currently, logging schedule is written directly into the source code (**v1/plugins/admin/logger.js**), it should be changed through control panel GUI.Properties under this directory is read only.
+Currently, logging schedule is written directly into the source code (**v1/plugins/admin/logger.js**), it should be changed through control panel GUI.
+The properties under this directory is read only.

 #### GET /v1/admin/net